-James Ingram Merrill (March 3, 1926 – February 6, 1995) was an American poet who also published novels, plays, essays, and a memoir.
+James Ingram Merrill (March 3, 1926 – February 6, 1995) was an American poet and author of novels, plays, essays, and a memoir.
 Merrill was born in New York City to Hellen Ingram Merrill and Charles E. Merrill, founding partner of the Merrill Lynch investment firm.

 Despite great personal wealth derived from unbreakable trusts made early in his childhood, Merrill lived modestly.
 In 1956, he used a portion of his inheritance to found the Ingram Merrill Foundation, which has since awarded grants to hundreds of artists and writers.